Mk7071/OLSRegression/README.md

 # OLSRegression
-The project uses OLS Regression and interaction among variables to optimize sales prediction.
+The project uses real-world dataset from Conagra Brands.
+I utlilize OLS Regression; using merchandising as the indepedent variable and interaction among other variables to optimize sales prediction.